 Pre-load makes a stable oil film between the rollers and the raceways of crossed roller bearings.
 This will improve the damping between the rolling elements and the raceways, and can improve the dynamic characteristics of the support structure and reduce noise.

 The bearing will increase the clearance due to wear during operation.
-This situation can be compensated by pre-load of crossed roller bearings.
+This situation can be compensated by the pre-load of crossed roller bearings.